Brownian motion is a random motion of particles in a fluid due to their collisions with other atoms or molecules of the gas or liquid.

 History Of Brownian Motion

 Well, if we go down in the history, Titus Lucretius Carus (c.
-60 BC), a Roman poet and a philosopher was the first individual to discuss Brownian motion in his scientific’s poem “On the Nature of Things“.
+60 BC), a Roman poet and philosopher was the first individual to discuss Brownian motion in his scientific’s poem “On the Nature of Things“.

 In the modern era, the satisfactory theory of Brownian motion was given by Scottish botanist Robert Brown.
 That’s why the Brownian motion is named after Robert Brown.